perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-unicode-named-characters.md

 {
-   "description" : "℞ 8: Unicode named characters Use the \\N{charname} notation to get the character by that name for use in interpolated literals (double-quoted strings and regexes).
-In v5.16, there is an implicit use charnames qw(:full :short); But prior to v5.16, you...", "draft" : null,
+   "date" : "2012-04-16T06:00:01-08:00",
+   "image" : null,
+   "title" : "Perl Unicode Cookbook: Unicode Named Characters", "categories" : "unicode",
+   "thumbnail" : null,
    "tags" : [],
    "slug" : "/pub/2012/04/perlunicook-unicode-named-characters.html",
-   "categories" : "unicode",
-   "title" : "Perl Unicode Cookbook: Unicode Named Characters", "authors" : [
+   "description" : "℞ 8: Unicode named characters Use the \\N{charname} notation to get the character by that name for use in interpolated literals (double-quoted strings and regexes).
+In v5.16, there is an implicit use charnames qw(:full :short); But prior to v5.16, you...", "authors" : [
       "tom-christiansen"
    ],
-   "image" : null,
-   "thumbnail" : null,
-   "date" : "2012-04-16T06:00:01-08:00"
+   "draft" : null
 }